Afobazole (Fabomotizole)

 2/5 Evidence Score

 Selective non-benzodiazepine anxiolytic developed at the V.V.
 Zakusov Research Institute of Pharmacology (Moscow, Russia).
 International nonproprietary name: fabomotizole.
-Synthesized late 1990s; clinical registration granted 2006.
+Synthesized in the late 1990s; clinical registration granted 2006.
 Manufactured by Pharmstandard (Russia); over-the-counter status.
-Unique pharmacology: Sigma-1 receptor chaperone agonist as primary mechanism — distinct from all benzodiazepines (direct GABA-A modulators).
+Unique pharmacology: a Sigma-1 receptor chaperone agonist as the primary mechanism, distinct from benzodiazepines (direct GABA-A modulators).
 Sigma-1 chaperone activity enhances GABA-A function indirectly and prevents stress-induced reductions in benzodiazepine site binding.
-Phase III multicenter RCT (n=150) — afobazole NON-INFERIOR to diazepam in GAD/adjustment disorders, with SUPERIOR safety profile.
 No sedation, no muscle relaxation, no dependence.
 Not FDA-approved.

 Benefits

-Syunyakov 2016 — pivotal Phase III multicenter RCT (n=150) vs diazepam.
-Afobazole NON-INFERIOR to diazepam in GAD and adjustment disorders, with SUPERIOR safety profile.
-No sedation, no muscle relaxation, no dependence — distinguishing from benzodiazepines.
-Activating anxiolytic profile preserves cognitive and motor function during daytime treatment.
-Most rigorous Russian anxiolytic trial in available literature.
+In a pivotal multicenter RCT versus diazepam, afobazole was non-inferior to diazepam in generalized anxiety and adjustment disorders, with a superior safety profile: no sedation, no muscle relaxation, and no dependence, distinguishing it from benzodiazepines.
+The activating anxiolytic profile preserves cognitive and motor function during daytime treatment.

 Cardiovascular anxiety

-Grigorian 2008 — real-world cardiovascular comorbid anxiety study.
-70% responders at 30-60 mg/day × 6 weeks.
-Particularly relevant population — benzodiazepines may complicate cardiac care, and afobazole's lack of sedation/cognitive impairment is clinically advantageous in patients managing cardiovascular conditions.
+In a real-world cardiovascular comorbid anxiety study, about 70% of patients responded at 30-60 mg/day.
+A particularly relevant population — benzodiazepines may complicate cardiac care, and afobazole's lack of sedation and cognitive impairment is clinically advantageous in patients managing cardiovascular conditions.

 Activating profile without sedation